igorolhovskiy/volts/README.md

 Scenarios ['49-teams-follow-forward', '50-team-no-answer-forward'] are failed!
 ```
 That means your system is not OK, or something need to be tuned with the tests.</br>
-Not really much to describe here, just read info on the console
+Not really much to describe here, just read info on the console.

-# Scenario Examples
+## Scenario Examples
 Examples shown in this section can duplicate examples from the section above.
 For more examples, refer to the `scenarios` folder.</br>

 ### Make a successful register
- * Here we assume that account data is known to our PBX.
+ * Here we assume that account data is known to our target system, ex.
+PBX.
 ```xml
 <config>
     <section type="voip_patrol">